Amy-Swift/SQL-Sample/README.md

 It includes:

 - Table creation
-- Addind entries to tables
+- Adding entries to tables
 - Joining 2 or more tables for queries
 - Creating aliases for easier coding and cleaner table headers
 - Using functions such as Count and AVG